Battle of Kulikovo: Background

 Simultaneously with the beginning of the Great Troubles in the Horde in 1359, Prince of Moscow Ivan II died and the new Khan of the Horde by his jarliq (law pronouncement) transferred the throne of the Grand Duchy of Vladimir to the Prince of Nizhny Novgorod.
-But the Moscow elite (in 1359, new Prince Dmitry was only 9 years old) did not accept this.
+But the Moscow elites (in 1359, the new Prince Dmitry was only 9 years old) did not accept this.
 They used equally armed force and bribes to various Khans and as a result, in 1365, forced the princes of Nizhny Novgorod to finally give up claims to the Grand Duchy of Vladimir.
 In 1368, the conflict between Moscow and Tver began.
 Prince of Tver Mikhail used the help of Lithuania, and in addition, in 1371 Mamai gave him a jarliq to the Grand Duchy of Vladimir.
-But the Moscow troops simply did not let the new "Grand Prince" enter to Vladimir, despite the presence of the Tatar ambassador.
-The campaigns of the Lithuanian army also ended in failure and so the jarliq returned to Dmitry.
-According to the results of the truce with Lithuania in 1372, the Grand Duchy of Vladimir was now recognized as the hereditary possession of the Moscow Princes.
+But the Moscow troops simply did not let the new "Grand Prince" enter Vladimir, despite the presence of the Tatar ambassador.
+The campaigns of the Lithuanian army also failed and so the jarliq returned to Dmitry.
+According to the results of the truce with Lithuania in 1372, the Grand Duchy of Vladimir was now recognized as the hereditary possession of the Moscow princes.
 In 1375 the Prince of Tver once again received a jarliq for the Grand Duchy from Mamai.
 Then Dmitri with a strong army (larger than it was in the Kulikovo battle) quickly moved to Tver and forced it to capitulate.
-Mikhail recognized himself as the "little brother" of the Moscow Prince and ensure to participate in wars with the Tatars.
+Mikhail recognized himself as the "little brother" of the prince of Moscow and ensured to participate in wars with the Tatars.